ANYbotics/grid_map/README.md

 ## Overview

-This is a C++ library to manage two-dimensional grid maps with multiple data layers.
-It is designed with mobile robots in mind and typical usage including storing local data such as `elevation`, `variance`, `color`, `friction_coefficient`, `quality`, `surface_normal_x`, `surface_normal_y`, `surface_normal_z` etc. It is used in the [Robot-Centric Elevation Mapping](https://github.com/ethz-asl/elevation_mapping) framework.
+This is a C++ library with [ROS] interface to manage two-dimensional grid maps with multiple data layers.
+It is designed for mobile robotic mapping to store data such as elevation, variance, color, friction coefficient, foothold quality, surface normal, traversability etc. It is used in the [Robot-Centric Elevation Mapping](https://github.com/ethz-asl/elevation_mapping) package designed rough terrain navigation.

-The storage structure is implemented as two-dimensional circular buffer so the map can be moved efficiently while the data keeps its correspodance to a fixed reference frame.
-This library builds on the [Eigen] library and provides interfaces and message definitions for [ROS].
-Currently, only float data can be stored in the grid map.
+Features:

+* **Multi-layered:** Developed for universal 2.5-dimensional grid mapping with support for any number of layers.
+* **Efficient map re-positioning:** Data storage is implemented as two-dimensional circular buffer.
+This allows for non-destructive shifting of the map's position (e.g. to follow the robot) without copying data in memory.
+* **Based on Eigen:** Grid map data is stored as [Eigen] data types.
+Users can apply available Eigen algorithms directly to the map data for versatile and efficient data manipulation.
+* **Convenience functions:** Several helper methods allow for convenient and memory safe cell data access.
+For example, iterator functions for rectangular, circular, polygonal regions and lines are implemented.
+* **ROS interface:** Grid maps can be directly converted to ROS message types such as PointCloud2, OccupancyGrid, GridCells, and our custom GridMap message.
+* **Visualizations:** The *grid_map_visualization* package helps to visualize grid maps in various form in [RViz].

+The grid map package has been tested under [ROS] Indigo and Ubuntu 14.04.
+This is research code, expect that it changes often and any fitness for a particular purpose is disclaimed.

+The source code is released under a [BSD 3-Clause license](LICENSE).

 **Author: Péter Fankhauser, pfankhauser@ethz.ch<br />
 Affiliation: Autonomous Systems Lab, ETH Zurich**